 Have you heard of overtraining syndrome?
 Yep, it's a thing.
-And we're seeing more of it in youth sports.
+And we're seeing more of it in youth sports, largely due to the fact that club programs demand year round training from their athletes.
 Below are some signs and risk factors for overtraining and burnout syndrome as well as tips to help avoid it in youth athletes, thanks to our partners at Children's Hospital Colorado.

 In today’s society, highly-driven young athletes often struggle with overtraining syndrome.
 Children are often surrounded by the hype of sports and it is easy to see how a young athlete could push overtraining burnout young athletes themselves too far in their quest to be a great athlete.